|

 for much of Charlie Chan at Treasure Island, demonstrated an eclectic blending of European, Eastern and Latin

-Malaysians, and Cambodians, many of the architectural structures reflected a nostalgic look at past civilizations.
-However,
+Incas, Malaysians, and Cambodians, many of the architectural structures reflected a nostalgic look at past civilizations.

-there were examples of a stream-lined, international style architecture, seemingly out of place with these other styles, but
+However, there were examples of a stream-lined, international style architecture, seemingly out of place with these other

-meant to reflect western nations along the Pacific Rim.
-Reinforcing this theme of modernism and technological innovation was
+styles, but meant to reflect western nations along the Pacific Rim.
+Reinforcing this theme of modernism and technological

 The "West Coast World's